AlexFSmirnov/dnd-combat-tracker/README.md

   - [ ] Improve dialog animation performance
   - [ ] Smarter CORS handling
   - [x] Fullscreen support (mobile only?)
+  - [ ] Smarter tracking for whether fullscreen is on
   - [ ] dynamic updated for concentration tracker based on the round separator